Aave Lending Tax UK: HMRC Rules for DeFi Lending

 Borrowing against your collateral

 The interest you pay on borrowed tokens is trickier.
-HMRC hasn't published specific guidance on whether DeFi borrowing interest is deductible — shocking, we know.
+HMRC hasn't published specific guidance on whether DeFi borrowing interest is deductible, shocking as that sounds.
 In traditional finance, loan interest is sometimes deductible if the loan is used for qualifying purposes (like buying income-producing assets).
 Whether the same logic applies to Aave borrowing is genuinely unclear.
 Conservative position: don't deduct it unless your accountant confirms.

 Liquidations: the painful one